jeromechave/neutr/README.md

 ## neutr R package
-## Jerome Chave
+# Jerome Chave
+# May 2024

-Inference and fast generation of neutral species assemblages
+Parameter inference and fast generation for three classes of neutral species assemblage models.

 Te neutr R package contains a number of functions that perform the following tasks.
 Estimation of the model parameter for three neutral models: the Ewens model, the multideme model and the Pitman models.